 The team also checked the robustness of our model by including only the period when the unit was in the cooling mode.
+This exercise was performed to confirm the relationship between the operations of the unit with the outside temperature.
 The average R2 turned out to be 0.615.
-The distribution of unit-specific R2 values is depicted in Figure 2-3 below.
+The distribution of unit-specific R2 values is depicted in Figure 3-3 below.

 Figure 3-3: Distribution of R-Square for the Model using Values in Cooling Mode